LaunchCodeEducation/csharp-web-dev-curriculum/content/razor-views/reading/razor-forms/index.md

 Whenever possible, reuse existing templates!

-TODO: Introduce the next project: CodingEvents and how this chatper will be more of a walkthrough to use Razor views
+TODO: Introduce the next project: CodingEvents and how this chapter will be more of a walkthrough to use Razor views

 TODO: Remind that there will be a video walkthrough recapping all of the steps if they want to code along or review certain steps.

-Create New MVC Project (refer back to the HelloASPDotNET reading for help with this)
+   1. Create New MVC Project (refer back to the HelloASPDotNET reading for help with this)
-- Create new Controller => Events Controller
+   1. Create new Controller => Events Controller
-- Create Events View directory, include Index View
+   1. Create Events View directory, include Index View
-- Add the following to the Controller and check the View
+   1. Add the following to the Controller and check the View

    Let's convert the list into a form that takes in user content
    - Create and Render a form
    - Handle Form Submission